kaiachain/kaia-docs/docs/learn/storage/aws-ami.md

 | state-migrated   | Full mode, state migrated (or state batch pruned) | `kaia-xxxx-clean-en-xxxx`|
 | archive          | Archive mode                                      | `kaia-xxxx-clean-archive-en-xxxx` |

-Kaia provide these 4 types of AMIs for both mainnet and kairos.
+Kaia provides these 4 types of AMIs for both mainnet and kairos.

 See [State Batch Pruning](../state-pruning/#state-batch-pruning-state-migration) for more details on state migrated chaindata.
 See [Block Syncronization](./block-sync.md) for more details on block sync modes.